 BIO: Coach Gerrit has taken over the Comp Head Coach role from Coach Sara.
 He hails from the skiing mecca of Central Minnesota where he got his start as a Nordic skier in high school and was training year-round for skiing and biathlon by the time he was a senior.
 He spent the next four years ski racing and studying exercise physiology at the College of Saint Scholastica in Duluth, MN.
 While in College he met his wife, another skier (and now new teacher at the Soldier Hollow Charter School!) and proposed to her in the fall of their senior year.

-Coach Garberich just finished his M.S. degree in Exercise Science and Nutrition and is currently pursuing a coaching credential with the International Biathlon Union.
+Coach Garberich just finished his M.S. degree in Exercise Science and Nutrition and is currently pursuing a coaching credential with the International Biathlon Union and USA Cycling.
 When he's not coaching skiing, you may catch a flash of him rollersking by on the trails at Soldier Hollow or putting in miles on foot or in the saddle on the Heber Valley trails.